 - OscarBot – using AI to predict the winners of the Oscars, and beating the bookies and the film buffs in the process.

 - Social Media Mining – mining social media platforms to unearth hidden patterns in buried text and understand the conversations audiences are having about different topics.

-- SERP Real Estate – understanding the makeup of the Search Engine Results Page to identify opportunities across different features, and trends in shifts of audience behaviour.
+- Luminr – understanding the makeup of the Search Engine Results Page to identify opportunities across different features, and trends in shifts of audience behaviour.

 The career path of a data scientist

 At the moment I am a Junior Data Scientist at Found, and I have a lot to learn, but things are looking promising even though we are all working from home and I’m from another country.
 Given that I started my career going in another direction, I thought it would be interesting to share my experience as I made the move to data science.

 This was the path I followed to step into the data scientist role:

 Being a computer science graduate helped a lot, because I had the chance to experience many fields regarding technology and mathematics.
 It also helped develop structured thinking, making it easier to understand new concepts as I encounter them in my career.